-- 1.39.
+- 1.47.
 Qube has an open and constructive approach to community engagement and investment.
-Our economic and social contribution is critical to maintaining Qube's social licence to operate and ensuring that communities see lasting benefits from Qube's operations. - 1.40.
+Our economic and social contribution is critical to maintaining Qube's social licence to operate and ensuring that communities see lasting benefits from Qube's operations. - 1.48. extended Qube's sponsorship of local community organisations in a range of locations to improve our visibility at local levels and act as a recruitment source.

+1.49.
 Ongoing engagement with communities in the areas which we operate, by continuing school and community based programs which includes sponsorships and support of local sporting programs and school participation.

-- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. - 1.42.
+- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. - 1.50.
 The Board has adopted a policy establishing a performance evaluation process for the Board and its committees.
-The performance of the Board, its committees and the directors are reviewed annually. - 1.43.
-Additionally, as part of this review, the Chairman may decide to meet with the Board as a whole and with each director individually to discuss the effectiveness of the Board and each of the committees. - 1.44.
+The performance of the Board, its Committees and the directors are reviewed annually. - 1.51.
+Additionally, as part of this review, the Chairman may decide to meet with the Board as a whole and with each director individually to discuss the effectiveness of the Board and each of the committees. - 1.52.
 Such reviews may also be conducted by an external consultant.
-Whether or not an external consultant has been engaged to assist with the review, the Board will consider the results of the review and, where desirable, take steps to implement any recommendations for improving Board and Committee performance. - 1.45.
+Whether or not an external consultant has been engaged to assist with the review, the Board will consider the results of the review and, where desirable, take steps to implement any recommendations for improving Board and Committee performance. - 1.53.
 Comprehensive internal performance evaluations of the Board, the Committees and directors in respect of the Reporting Period were undertaken during the Reporting Period.
-Management also contributed its feedback on the functioning of the Board and Committees.
+Management also contributed its feedback on the functioning of the Board and its Committees.

-- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. - 1.46.
+- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. - 1.54.
 A comprehensive process for the evaluation of the performance of senior executives is also conducted on an annual basis.
-Performance evaluations for all senior executives were undertaken during the Reporting Period. - 1.47.
+Performance evaluations for all senior executives were undertaken during the Reporting Period. - 1.55.
 As part of the review process, the Managing Director considers and disseminates internal feedback, the individual's performance against requisite standards and actively monitors their contribution to all aspects of Qube's performance and culture.
-The results of these reviews are used by the NRC in determining future remuneration.
+The results of these reviews are considered and used by the NRC in determining future remuneration and overseeing executive appointments.